sethbern/CSJava/_sources/Unit1-Getting-Started/topic-1-2-java-intro.rst

 In Java and many text-based coding languages, ``//`` is used to mark the beginning of a comment.
 Everything on the line that
 follows the ``//`` is ignored by the compiler.
 For multi-line comments, use ``/*`` to start the comment and ``*/`` to end the comment.
 The compiler will skip over comments.
 However, it is a good idea to use comments to make notes to yourself and other programmers working with you.
-Here are some examples of good commenting:
+Here are some examples of commenting:

 .. code-block:: java